mikeott/simple-dashboard-widget/README.md

 Add a simple widget to the WordPress dashboard.
 Ideally can be used to create quick access to certain sections of WordPress admin for clients that might be difficult for them to discover.

+ - Add as many items as desired
+ - Uses the official [WP Dashboard icons](https://rocketapps.com.au/) for easy iconography

 [![N|Solid](https://raw.githubusercontent.com/mikeott/simple-dashboard-widget/master/simple-dashboard-widget.png)](https://rocketapps.com.au/)

 # Installation